KankakeeCommunityCollege/library/_accordions/tutoring-subjects.md

 &nbsp;

+&nbsp;

 ### Technology and Health Careers
 {: .typography__h3}

 Tutoring services are also available for Technology and Health Careers courses.
-To find out if tutoring is offered for a particular Health Career course, please contact Jaime Cyrkiel at [815-802-8804](tel:+18158028804) or [awhalen@kcc.edu](mailto:awhalen@kcc.edu).
+To find out if tutoring is offered for a particular Health Career course, please contact Abby Whalen at [815-802-8804](tel:+18158028804) or [awhalen@kcc.edu](mailto:awhalen@kcc.edu).

 To find out if tutoring is offered for a particular Technology course, please contact Karen Richards at [815-802-8854](tel:+18158028854) or [krichards@kcc.edu](mailto:krichards@kcc.edu).